gwastro/pycbc/docs/inference/examples/lisa_smbhb.rst

 and `BBHx <https://github.com/mikekatz04/BBHx>`_ package is used to generate the ``IMRPhenomD`` template and calculate the corresponding TDI response for LISA.
 Relative binning (heterodyned likelihood) is used during sampling to speed up the computation of likelihood functions.
-Before doing parameter estimation, you need to install BBHx and `the corresponding PyCBC waveform plugin <https://github.com/ConWea/BBHX-waveform-model>`_ (in the future, this waveform plugin will be a part of BBHx).
+Before doing parameter estimation, you need to install BBHx and `the corresponding PyCBC waveform plugin <https://github.com/ConWea/BBHX-waveform-model>`_.

 First, we create the following configuration file, here we just set chirp mass, mass ratio and tc as variable parameters: